Vegan Japanese

 Heat the pan

 Set a wok or wide, heavy-bottomed skillet over high heat and add the sesame oil.
-A big pan helps the bok choy sear evenly without steaming.
+Using a wide pan gives the pak choi enough space to sear properly rather than steaming.

 Hot frying pan with sesame oil for frying boy choy (pak choi)

-Lay the bok choy in the hot pan and listen for the sizzle.
-If the pan looks crowded, cook in batches so the leaves have space to char properly.
+Lay the pak choi into the hot pan and listen for the sizzle.
+If the pan looks crowded, cook in batches so the stems and leaves have space to char lightly and develop flavor.

 Frying bok choy in a hot sesame oil pan